istio-ecosystem/wasm-extensions/doc/write-a-wasm-extension-with-cpp.md

 wasm_dependencies_extra()
 ```

-You can rename the workspace to anything relevent to your extension.
-Other dependencies could also be imported as needed, such as JSON library, base64 library, etc. See the top level `WORKSPACE` file for examples.
+Currently, it is recommanded to update SHA of Wasm C++ SDK and build your extension following Istio releases.
+See [step 7](#step-7-maintain-your-extension-along-with-istio-releases) for more details on extension maintainance.
+(TODO: https://github.com/istio-ecosystem/wasm-extensions/issues/27) You can rename the workspace to anything relevent to your extension.
+Other dependencies could also be imported as needed, such as JSON library, base64 library, etc. See the [top level `WORKSPACE` file](../WORKSPACE) for examples.

 ## Step 2: Set up extension scaffold
 ---